andreeapaul/php-hackathon-2022/README.md

 ##### Business rules
 Please highlight all the validations and mechanisms you identified as necessary in order to avoid inconsistent states and apply the business logic in your application.

+The validations that have been made are:
+- The CNP entered by the user when registering for a programme must comply with the rules for forming a CNP in Romania;
+- the same user cannot register to more than one programme in the same time interval;
+- the same room cannot be used at the same time for separate programmes;
+- a program can only be created or deleted by an admin, represented by a specific random token;
+- an user cannot register for a program that has already reached the maximum number of participants allowed.

 ##### 3rd party libraries (if applicable)
 Please give a brief review of the 3rd party libraries you used and how/ why you've integrated them into your project.